ADDTDR/Icestick-fpga/pwm/README.md

 ![alt text](img/document_5336805828047420603.gif)

-New version reads button +/- and increment or decrement PWM duty cycle
+New version reads +/- buttons connected to PMOD port pins PMOD_3 and PMOD_4 and increment or decrement PWM duty cycle